ACF

 Manufactures and suppliers of hazardous substances are required under the Hazardous Products Act (HPA) and the Hazardous Products Regulations (HPR) to provide updated information regarding the substance in the form of a Safety Data Sheet (SDS).
 The format and content of the SDS are set by the HPR.
 A Canadian SDS must:

-• Be in both English and French
+• Be in both English and French.

-• Be updated every 3 years
+• Be revised every 3 years.

 GHS in Work-Environment